cyanvillarin/photo-search/README.md

 This is the coding exam for my job application at UniFa.

+NOTE: In case the API doesn't work, the reason could be that the API request limit has been reached.
+The limit is 200 requests per hour and 20,000 requests per month.
+If that happens, please contact me and I will update the API key.
+Thank you for understanding.

 ## Frameworks Used
 1. RxSwift - for Data Binding View and ViewModel
 2. RxCocoa - for integrating TableView with RxSwift